B.A. in Music

 Individual Focus Courses

-Four courses in an area of specialization chosen in consultation with the faculty advisor.
+The individual focus component allows students to customize their program by taking four courses in an area of specialization, chosen in consultation with the faculty advisor.
 Students may choose to specialize in music technology, music history/literature, foreign language or some other area of particular interest to the student.
 These four courses must relate directly to the student’s area of specialization.
 They may include music and/or non-music courses, but not applied lessons, ensembles or other music core courses.
 Individual focus courses should be approved by the department before the end of the sophomore year.